Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Campaign group Save Cherwell Valley cites 2,000 petition signatures.

-Chairperson Helen Baxter told Oxford Star reporter Liam Greer“Irreplaceable meadows at risk; we demand referendum.”
+Chairperson Helen Baxter told Oxford Star reporter Liam Greer, “Irreplaceable meadows at risk; we demand referendum.”

 Council responds with public exhibitions through March 2026.